 If you have no criminal charges currently pending against you, proceed to the final question.

-jail or prison time, paid all your fines and court costs, paid any restitution required, completed any community service mandated, completed any probation and finished all other aspects of your sentence.
+jail or prison time, paid all your fines and court costs, paid any restitution required, completed any community service mandated, completed any probation, and finished all other aspects of your sentence.

 One common roadblock can occur when, for example, a person has been given a suspended sentence conditioned upon “no violation of the law for one year” or something similar.

 You would normally have been deemed not to have a Final Discharge until this year had passed.
-In this particular situation, some judges can be persuaded to remove this sentencing condition to enable you to apply for expungement.
+In this situation, some judges can be persuaded to remove this sentencing condition to enable you to apply for expungement.

 The required waiting periods for Record Sealing are as follows:

-For Misdemeanors, you must wait ONE YEAR after Final Discharge.
+- For Misdemeanors, you must wait ONE YEAR after Final Discharge.

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.